kakkapriyesh/GNN_Project_Chemical_Kinetics_Reduction/README.md

 Graphs for reduced order chemical kinetics
 ======================================

-A systematic approach for chemical reaction mechanism reduction was developed and demonstrated.
+This project was done as a course project for ACMS 80770 A systematic approach for chemical reaction mechanism reduction was developed and demonstrated.
 The approach consists of the use of reduction mechanism approaches such as directed relation graphs (DRG) and directed relation graphs